wanyoike-max/alx-low_level_programming/0x02-functions_nested_loops/README.md

 * Script 11 ahows us how to print all numbers from n to 98

 * Script 100 shows us how to print the times table having n as the integer to multiply

+* Script 101 shows us a list of all multiples of 3 and 5 below 1024 as a sum